edulinq/autograder-server/docs/tutorials/create-continuous-integration.md

 We recommend writing a script that simplifies running a grader for an assignment.
 In `final-with-ci`, we provide a [run_grader.sh](resources/my-first-course/final-with-ci/assignment-01/run_grader.sh) to run the grader on a sample submission.
-For example, run the grader with the `not-implemented` submission as follows (within the `final-with-ci/assignment-01` directory):
+For example, run the grader with the `not-implemented` submission as follows (within the `final-with-ci` directory):
 ```
-./run_grader.sh sample-submissions/not-implemented
+./assignment-01/run_grader.sh assignment-01/sample-submissions/not-implemented
 ```

 You should see an output similar to: